Sarvesh-Ramiya/CS224w_Final_Project/README.md

 - python3 train_fused.py

 # Notes
-Please ensure all filedirectories are correct and all dependencies are installed before running the scripts :)
+Please ensure all filed irectories are correct and all dependencies are installed before running the scripts :)